MicrosoftDocs/azure-devops-docs/docs/pipelines/release/variables.md

 As you compose the tasks for deploying your application into each environment in your DevOps CI/CD processes, variables will help you to:

-* Define a more generic deployment process once, and then customize it easily for each environment.
+* Define a more generic deployment pipeline once, and then customize it easily for each environment.
 For example, a variable can be used to represent the connection string for web deployment, and the value of this variable can be changed from one environment